accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.5/index.md

 ---
-title: On each Web page, does each cryptic content (ASCII art, emoticon, leetspeak) have an alternative?
+title: Is there an alternative to every cryptic content (ASCII art, emoticon, cryptic syntax) on every web page?
 ---